-A numbered iSCSI request will not change its allocated CmdSN, regardless of the number of times and circumstances in which it is reissued (see Section 7.2.1"Usage of Retry").
-At the target, CmdSN is only relevant while the command has not created any state related to its execution (execution state); afterwards, CmdSN becomes irrelevant.
+A numbered iSCSI request will not change its allocated CmdSN, regardless of the number of times and circumstances in which it is reissued (see Section 5.2.1 Usage of Retry).
+At the target, CmdSN is only relevant when the command has not created any state related to its execution (execution state); afterwards, CmdSN becomes irrelevant.
 Testing for the execution state (represented by identifying the Initiator Task Tag) MUST precede any other action at the target.
 If no execution state is found, it is followed by ordering and delivery.
-If an execution state is found, it is followed by delivery if it has not already been delivered.
+If an execution state is found, it is followed by delivery.

-If an initiator issues a command retry for a command with CmdSN R on a connection when the session CmdSN value is Q, it MUST NOT advance the CmdSN past R + 231 -1 unless the connection is no longer operational (i.e., it has returned to the FREE state, see Section 8.1.3 "Standard Connection State Diagram for an Initiator"), the connection has been reinstated (see Section 6.3.4 "Connection Reinstatement"), or a non-immediate command with CmdSN equal or greater than Q was issued subsequent to the command retry on the same connection and the reception of that command is acknowledged by the target (see Section 10.4"Command Retry and Cleaning Old Command Instances").
+If an initiator issues a command retry for a command with CmdSN R on a connection when the session CmdSN value is Q, it MUST NOT advance the CmdSN past R + 231 -1 unless the connection is no longer operational (i.e., it has returned to the FREE state, see Section 6.1.3 Standard Connection State Diagram for an Initiator), the connection has been reinstated (see Section 4.3.4 Connection Reinstatement), or a non-immediate command with CmdSN equal or greater than Q was issued subsequent to the command retry on the same connection and the reception of that command is acknowledged by the target (see Section 8.4 Command Retry and Cleaning Old Command Instances).

-A target command response or Data-in PDU with status MUST NOT precede the command acknowledgement.
-However, the acknowledgement MAY be included in the response or the Data-in PDU.
+A target MUST NOT issue a command response or DATA-In PDU with status before acknowledging the command.
+However, the acknowledgement can be included in the response or Data-in PDU.

-4.2.2.2.
+2.2.2.
 Response/Status Numbering and Acknowledging